 Most importantly, even where an agent submits information for you, the taxpayer remains liable for the accuracy of submissions and compliance with MTD requirements.

-After the MTD for Income Tax mandation date, HMRC will review Self-Assessment returns annually to identify taxpayers whose qualifying income exceeds the relevant threshold.
-If your income crosses the line, HMRC will write confirming you must start using making tax digital for income tax self-assessment by the start of the upcoming tax year.
+After the MTD mandation dates, HMRC will review Self Assessment returns annually to identify taxpayers whose qualifying income exceeds the relevant threshold.
+If your income crosses the threshold, HMRC will write to confirm that you must start using MTD for Income Tax by the start of the upcoming tax year.

 For example, if your 2024-25 return shows qualifying income over £50,000, HMRC will write confirming you must use MTD from 6 April 2026.